thenasko/mathematics-in-the-world/logic/misc.md

 We claim that one can find the top three horses using 7 races as follows.

 Let's split the 25 horses in 5 groups of 5.
 We start by racing the horses from each group.
 Then, we will hold a sixth race involving the winners from each of the five groups.
-The following table reflects the race results.
+The following table reflects the race results up to this moment.
+The horses in each column (group) are ordered on the basis of the race within that group (for example, H 1.1 is the fastest horse in Group 1).

 | Group 1 | Group 2 | Group 3 | Group 4 | Group 5 |
 |:-------:|:-------:|:-------:|:-------:|:-------:|